Flooristics, LLC

 • Moisture infiltration

-The good news is that seam repairs are fairly easy and when done right away, there is often minimal to not damage done.
+The good news is that seam repairs are fairly easy, and when done right away, there is often minimal to no damage done.

 How to Repair a Vinyl Seam Failure

-When it comes to repairing a seam that has opened in a vinyl floor, there are 5 steps that flooring installer, home owners or business owners can follow:
+When it comes to repairing a seam that has opened in a vinyl floor, there are 5 steps that a flooring installer, homeowner, or business owner can follow:

 2. Spread a multipurpose vinyl adhesive under the vinyl in an even layer.